3. Areas of Educational Reformation: Guiding Passion, Connection, and Wonder

 The last area of reformation that Orr speaks to is perhaps the most profound, and builds on all ideas discussed in the sections above.
 This danger is that education will “damage the sense of wonder – the sheer joy in the created world – that is part of our original equipment at birth” (p.
 23).
 Through heavy emphasis on career-building and the frameworks of disconnection that permeate traditional education systems, children's learning is reduced to memorization of facts; abstracted and irrelevant subject material; subscription to universal rules and laws; entrapment indoors with little activity; general lack of experientialism and hands-on approaches; and little forgiveness with mistake-making.
 Children are pushed forward on their ‘pathways to greatness’ without being granted the time to pause or wonder what greatness actually means for them.

 As Rachel Carson so aptly posits, “it is not half so important to know as to feel” (A Sense of Wonder, 1984, p.45).
 With all the emphasis placed on knowing (facts, material, etc.) in traditional education systems, children are never taught how to feel.
-This can only occur if children are allowed the space and time to bury their hands, minds and hearts deep in the middle of fascinations that they long to ponder over.
+This can only occur if children are allowed the space and time to bury their hands, minds and hearts deep in the muddle of fascinations that they long to ponder over.
 To do so, however, most children require some guidance.
-The role of a teacher, therefore, should be to coax and encourage these ponderings, and to propel children down their own pathways of exploration and discovery.
+The role of a teacher should therefore be to coax and encourage these ponderings, and to propel children down their own pathways of exploration and discovery.
 In my (albeit limited) experience, this is the most profound task a teacher could possibly undertake for their student.
 If a child is able to develop and have the freedom to explore their own unique sense of wonder early on, they will be inclined towards a lifetime of curiosity, critical exploration, and adventure.
 In the process, they will be more likely to develop strong capacities for care, adaptability, and resilience within their surroundings and among their communities.
 Nurturing these abilities in children is what will enable our next generations to question, respond, and engage meaningfully with their local and global systems, co-creating healthier collective futures.